priore/SOAPEngine/README.md

 With this Framework you can create iPhone and iPad Apps that supports SOAP Client Protocol.
 This framework able executes methods at remote web services with SOAP standard protocol.

+## Updates Ago, 29, 2013 (RC2)
+* Added the verification methods for certificate authorization.
+* Update WS-Security with encrypted password (digest).
+* Bug-fix for parameters with nil values.
+* Bug-fix for inherited classes.
+* Bug-fix when hostname could not be found.

 ## Updates Ago, 20, 2013 (RC1)
 * Added the verification methods for trusted certificate authorization.